-It is this magical combination of soil (mostly calcareous clay), the high proportion of Tempranillo grapes used, the temperate climate and south-facing vineyards which ensures that the quality of wines produced in Rioja Alavesa is remarkably consistent.
-The region is generally similar to neighbouring Rioja Alta in terms of terroir and climate, however, there are key differences.
+This magical combination of soil (mostly calcareous clay), the high proportion of Tempranillo grapes used, the temperate climate, and south-facing vineyards ensures that the quality of wines produced in Rioja Alavesa is remarkably consistent.
+The region is generally similar to neighboring Rioja Alta in terms of terroir and climate; however, there are key differences.
 While Rioja Alta has an Atlantic climate, La Rioja Alavesa is a mixture of Atlantic and Mediterranean.
 Today there are over 200 wineries making wine in Rioja Alavesa, with growers cultivating approximately 12,000 hectares.

-Yet in recent months, politics, not wine quality, has dominated the debate in Rioja Alavesa.
-ABRA, an association of Rioja Alavesa producers, has petitioned for the creation of an entirely new appellation within Rioja – part of Rioja Alavesa lies in the Basque country.
-In April 2019, ABRA voted in favor of a name change to Association of Bodegas de Euskadi (ABE), while expanding its remit to all interested Basque wine producers.
+Yet, in recent months, politics, not wine quality, has dominated the debate in Rioja Alavesa.
+ABRA, an association of Rioja Alavesa producers, has petitioned to create an entirely new appellation within Rioja – part of Rioja Alavesa lies in the Basque country.
+In April 2019, ABRA voted in favor of a name change to Association of Bodegas de Euskadi (ABE) while expanding its remit to all interested Basque wine producers.

-If their final proposal is accepted by the EU and Spanish authorities, bottles of “Viñedos de Álava” will eventually hit the shelves, which would mark a significant change in the region.
-However, the high-quality standards are likely to remain the same, even if bottles are labeled in a different way.
+If the EU and Spanish authorities accept their final proposal, bottles of “Viñedos de Álava” will eventually hit the shelves, which would mark a significant change in the region.
+However, high-quality standards are likely to remain the same, even if bottles are labeled differently.
 And that, surely, is what counts!